KDE/simon/julius/00readme.txt

 together with source codes.

-What's new in Julius-4.1.4
+What's new in Julius-4.1.5
 ===========================

-This release contains minor fixes: improved Julius class definition on Microsoft Visual C++ 2008, fixes for audio input on Windows, and support for Mac OS X 10.6 SDK.
-Now you can select the audio device to use on Windows.
-See "Release.txt" for details of the changes.
+The version 4.1.5 is a bug-fix release.
+Two bugs are found relating search algorithm, word insertion penalty handling on grammar recognition and LM score handling of the first word on the second pass.
+They have been fixed on this release.
+If you have been encountering unreasonable search failures on the second pass, they may be eased by using the newest version.

+Other bugs are also fixed.
+See "Release.txt" for the full list of the fixed bugs.

-Contents of Julius-4.1.4
+Contents of Julius-4.1.5
 =========================

 	(Documents with suffix "ja" are written in Japanese)